mikecroucher/from_spreadsheets_to_code_with_MATLAB/Readme.md

 Click on the part of the Live Script where you'd like to add your plotting code and then click on **Insert** -> **Task**

 You'll see a list of tasks that will vary according to which selection of MATLAB toolboxes you have installed.
-Here I have tasks ranging from plotting and outlier removal included in base MATLAB through to more specialist things such as clustering and Audio Feature Extraction.
+Here I have tasks ranging from plotting and outlier removal (included in base MATLAB) through to more specialist things such as clustering and Audio Feature Extraction whichh are part of additional toolboxes.

 ![](./plot_task.gif)

-I choose the **create plot** task and the graphical user interface (GUI) is loaded where I want the code to appear.
+I choose the **Create Plot** task and the graphical user interface (GUI) is loaded where I want the code to appear.
 One of the great things about this task is that it shows the wide range of plot types available in MATLAB -- a great way of discovering what is possible.
-Here, however, I am going to take the simple route and produce a basic plot
+Here, however, I am going to take the simple route and produce a basic plot.

 ![](./create_plot.gif)

-Finally, we generate editable code
+Finally, we generate editable code:

 ![](./code_generate.gif)